How To Customize Content Display In Drupal? A Complete Guide To Display Modes

 forms module

-It is necessary for you to grant the appropriate permissions in order for other user roles to have access to the form mode.
+You must grant the appropriate permissions for other user roles to have access to the form mode.

 module permission